|Contact / Order Inquiry||Pond Doc's Own

 Pond Doc's Water Garden Center

-One of the things we do is actually use and test the products we sell.
+One of the things we do is use and test the products we sell.
 We won't sell anything that doesn't have a purpose (in other words a waste of money) or is bad for the pond environment.
 We do NOT believe manufacturer's claims because what the label says is so often far removed from the truth - and there's no one to regulate it.
-Many products claim to "clear up pond water" but the truth of the matter is that they only "help" the water to clear up and, more often than not, they don't do a good job of it.
-Take for example AlgaeFix.
-The label says it will clear up green water.
-If you use AlgaeFix to get rid of green water you are going to be sorely disappointed.
-AlgaeFix, however, is one of our favorite and best-selling products because it DOES kill string and blanket algae.
+Many products claim to "provide instant nitrifying bacteria" but we've not really seen where they've been able to "bottle" live nitrifying bacteria.
+What these products actually do is help set the stage for nitrifying bacteria to grow.

-Check out our Product Profiles for the skinny on many of the water clearing agents out there on the market.
-Here are also a few good articles that should help you out with your quest to clear up your koi pond or water garden:
+Check out our Product Profiles for the skinny on many of the bacteria building agents out there on the market.
+It's important that you know the basics of the nitrifying cycle.
+Here are a few good articles that should help you out with learning the nitrifying cycle and how to create a healthy koi pond or water garden environment:[../../../Topics/WaterQualityArticlesList.htm]